Polka-pol/driver-crud-distance-calculation-system/README.md

-# Connex Driver Platform
+# Driver CRUD Distance Calculation System

 A comprehensive logistics management platform connecting dispatchers with truck drivers through real-time communication, load management, and location tracking.
+This project was developed with assistance from Cursor AI and is part of my portfolio for LinkedIn.

+## 👨‍💻 About the Developer

+I'm actively seeking new opportunities in software development.
+This project demonstrates my skills in full-stack development, API design, and mobile application development.
+Feel free to reach out for collaboration or job opportunities!

 ## 🚀 Overview

-Connex Driver Platform is a full-stack application consisting of:
+Driver Platform is a full-stack application consisting of:
 - **Backend API** (PHP) - RESTful API for data management and business logic
 - **Frontend Web App** (React) - Dispatcher dashboard for load management
 - **Mobile App** (React Native) - Driver application for real-time updates